ShadowKyogre/keyboard-tiler/README.md

 With this script you can have tiling functionality with simple keybindings in any floating WM.
 It has been tested on Pekwm and Openbox so far, though any window manager that works well with xdotool should work.

 Some examples (look down at your keyboard and you'll get the idea):
-- Fullscreen: `python2 keyboard-tiler.py 1/`
+- Fullscreen: `python2 keyboard-tiler.py place  '1' '/'`
-- Top Half of Screen: `python2 keyboard-tiler.py 1p`
+- Top Half of Screen: `python2 keyboard-tiler.py place '1' 'p'`
-- Top Right of Screen: `python2 keyboard-tiler.py 6p`
+- Top Right of Screen: `python2 keyboard-tiler.py place '6' 'p'`
-- Right Half of Screen: `python2 keyboard-tiler.py 6/`
+- Right Half of Screen: `python2 keyboard-tiler.py place '6' '/'`

 The best part?
 You can hook this into a chorded keymap program such as xchainkeys or just pipe it from dmenu.